kernd/LIT-Arduino-Examples/README.md

 Arduino-Code
 ============

-all code for controlling light suits - libraries and examples
+all example codes for controlling light suits